ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 .. rubric:: Footnotes

 .. [#ub2204] AMD Instinct MI325X is supported only on Ubuntu 22.04 [GA Kernel 5.15].
+.. [#ol-700-mi300x] Oracle Linux 10 and 9 are supported only on AMD Instinct MI300X, MI350X, MI355X.
-.. [#mi300x] Oracle Linux 8 and 9 are supported only on AMD Instinct MI300X.
+.. [#mi300x] Oracle Linux 8 is supported only on AMD Instinct MI300X.
 .. [#azurelinux] Azure Linux 3.0 is supported only on AMD Instinct MI300X and AMD Radeon PRO V710.
-.. [#single-node] Debian 12 is supported only on AMD Instinct MI300X for single-node functionality.
 .. [#RDNA-OS] Radeon AI PRO R9700, Radeon RX 9070, Radeon RX 9070 GRE, Radeon RX 9070 XT, Radeon RX 9060 XT, Radeon PRO W7700, and Radeon RX 7800 XT are supported only on Ubuntu 24.04.2, Ubuntu 22.04.5, RHEL 9.6, and RHEL 9.4.
 .. [#7700XT-OS] Radeon RX 7700 XT is supported only on Ubuntu 24.04.2 and RHEL 9.6.